Style Guide

 | File types | Use lowercase unless referring to the language | markdown file, but Markdown language |

-Match term headings with the capitalization of the term itself:
+Headings: match term headings with the capitalization of the term itself -

 ## branchnot## Branch## GitHubnot## github##REST APInot##REST api